SUNY Sexual Violence Response Policy

 • Carolyn Boone, Chief Policy & Compliance Officer, Title IX Coordinator, room 229, 844.8222, ext.
 4283

-• Darese Doskal, Director, Student Conduct and Community Standards, Senior Title IX Coordinator, room 229, 844.6591
+• Darese Doskal, Director, Student Conduct and Community Standards, Deputy Title IX Coordinator, room 229, 844.6591

 To file a criminal complaint with Campus Police and/or with local law enforcement: